TIBHannover/c3voc_avp_import/README.md

 A list of currently published schedules is available under [https://c3voc.de/wiki/events_tib](https://c3voc.de/wiki/events_tib).

+It is also possible to use the URL of the schedule, e.g., by copying it from the list above (see Usage section).

 ## Dependencies

 You will also need to install additional python modules to run the scripts.
 You can install them either with `pip`